 You call a few friends to come see it.
 Your neighbors stop by and rave about the car.
 But to realize your dreams, you’ve got to learn to drive that stick shift, then you have fill up the tank, check the oil and pump up the tires and do the few maintenance things it needs so you can take out on the highways and let it do what it’s supposed to do.

 It’s much the same with your business website.
-It amazes me how many people spend their time and money and obsess over every word and image on their websites, only to have them sit in their driveways.
+It amazes me how many people spend their time and money and obsess over the website design and images on their websites, only to have them sit in their driveways with no visitors.

-Here is a to-do list of things that help to get a business traction when launching their websites.
+Here is a to-do list of things that help to get your website out and about where people can find it after launching.
 I’ve included links from blog posts I’ve written that go into more detail on each.

 - Set up a Google Analytics account and link it to your website.